runlevel5/gpu-screen-recorder-gtk/README.md

 similar to shadowplay on windows.
 This is the fastest screen recording tool for Linux.

-This screen recorder can be used for recording your desktop offline, for live streaming and for nvidia shadowplay-like instant replay, where only the last moments are saved.
+This screen recorder can be used for recording your desktop offline, for live streaming and for nvidia shadowplay-like instant replay, where only the last few minutes are saved.

 More info at [gpu-screen-recorder](https://git.dec05eba.com/gpu-screen-recorder/about/).